Brewers vs. Rockies Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers will hand the ball to Eric Lauer (3-2) for his sixth start of the season.
+- The Brewers will hand the ball to Wade Miley (3-1) for his sixth start of the season.

-- In five starts this season, he's earned a quality start in two of them.
+- In five starts this season, he's earned a quality start in three of them.

-- In five starts, Lauer has pitched through or past the fifth inning three times.
-He has a season average of 5.2 frames per outing.
+- Miley will look to finish five or more innings for the sixth start in a row.

 |Opponent